-The first step to manage your time efficiently is to spend time with God.
+The first step to managing your time efficiently is to spend time with God.
 God is the source of power and wisdom.
 Without Him, we can do nothing.

-You cannot really know how to redeem your time, without seeking God’s guidance.
+You will not know how to redeem your time as God intends, without seeking His guidance.

 We must always seek to know God's will for us and do it.

-Our plans must be centered around God's purpose for us.
+Our plans must be centred around God's purpose for us.

-Set your action steps, the timelines and then strive to achieve your goals.
+Set your action steps, the timelines and then strive to achieve your goals, with God at the centre.
 Leave the results to God.

-A good plan will be based on the costs, priorities and the results.
+A good plan will be based on the costs, priorities and results.

-It is important to note that opportunities come unexpected.
-We may see someone in need of our time, though we did not plan for it.
-In such cases, we must seek the help of the Holy Spirit and amend our plans to fulfill God’s will for you at that time.
+It is important to note that sometimes opportunities come unexpectedly.
+We may see someone in need of our time, though it is not in our plan.
+In such cases, we must seek the help of the Holy Spirit and amend our plans to fulfil God’s will for us for that point in time.

-We cannot neglect the fruits of the Spirit such as kindness and goodness when it is most needed, in order to stick to our plan.
+We cannot neglect the fruits of the Spirit such as kindness and goodness when it is most needed, just to stick to our plan.

 We must pray and plan our days wisely, with the help of God.
-However, we should not hold them too tight, because, God can change it or break it at any time, for our good.
+However, we should not hold our plans too tight, because, God can change them or break them at any time, for our good.

 Things won’t always go as per our plan and desires.
 That doesn’t mean that we did a mistake or God did not show us his plan clearly.